jhpyle/docassemble/_docs/docker.md

 However, sometimes a "system upgrade" is necessary.
 This can happen when changes are made to **docassemble**'s underlying operating system files.
-When it is time for a "system upgrade," you will see a message on the [Configuration] screen that says "Your docassemble system needs to be upgraded" or "A new docassemble system version is available."
+When it is time for a "system upgrade," you will see a message on the [Configuration] screen that says "A new docassemble system version is available.
+If you are using Docker, install a new Docker image."
 Performing a "system upgrade" requires retrieving a new **docassemble** [Docker] image and running `docker run` to start a new container.